nirmalyabag20/interchange-revenue-sql-analysis/README.md

 - Checked for invalid or badly formatted dates
 - Checked for anything that shouldn't logically happen — negative money amounts, blank merchant names, zero transaction counts
 - Cleaned up extra whitespace in text fields
 - I also found a few negative amounts in the settlement/revenue columns.
 Instead of just "fixing" them, I looked into it first, since negative amounts can be legit refunds, not errors.
-[Fill in what you actually found here — were they refunds, errors, or something else?]
+I found 4 rows (out of 600) where SettlementAmount was negative.
+In every case, InterchangeRevenue stayed positive or zero, even though the settlement was negative.
+That pattern — negative settlement paired with positive revenue — looks like refunds or reversals rather than data errors, since a real error would likely show both fields negative or behave randomly.
+Because of that, I decided to keep these rows as-is rather than "fixing" them, since removing or flipping them could have quietly understated genuine refund activity.

 ---